esitarski/CrossMgr/helptxt/TimeTrial.md

 +  Import the start times into CrossMgr race ahead of time if you have them in a separate spreadsheet.
 If they are in the same spreadsheet, they will auto-import.
 +  Get together with the manual timers (or on phone/radio) to synchronize the CrossMgr start with the manual stopwatches.
 On a countdown of 5, Start the race, and get everyone to start the stopwatches at the same time.
 Remember the race start Confirm dialog - get it up on the screen first, then press OK.
 +  If you mess up syncing the stop watches, Ctrl-Z will "undo" the start (for safety, it only works 8 seconds after the start).
 After undoing the start, get everyone to reset, then start the race and stopwatches again.
++	Use the TTCountdown feature on a tablet (see [Web][] for details).
+This does a UCI-style countdown on a tablet complete with the correct "beeps" on the 10s, 5, 4, 3, 2, 1, 0.
+Using the Countdown page eliminates confusion regarding the start time and the rider.

 ## Without a Start List: Manual Starts